 - Responding to consultations on educational matters

-- Representing members and their views to SEED, SQA, GTCS and other national bodies such as SCRE and Education Scotland.
+- Representing members and their views to the Scottish Government , SQA, GTCS and other national bodies such as SCRE and Education Scotland.

 - Advising members on curricular, professional and contractual matters